Steffen70/dotnet_wasm_prototype/README.md

 ## Backend

-Open the solution in JetBrains Rider and run `WasmPrototype.sln`.
+Open the `WasmPrototype.sln` solution in JetBrains Rider and run the `Backend.csproj` project.